alvie97/TokenSchema/readme.md

 # TokenSchema

-This is modules defines a token auth schema for APIs made with flask.
+This module defines a token auth schema for APIs made with flask.
 The schema uses two tokens for authentication and authorization, an access token, used to access protected endpoints and a refresh token, used to generate new access tokens.